-Poverty and social exclusion harm individual lives and limit the opportunities for people to achieve their full potential by affecting their health and well-being and lowering educational outcomes.
-This, in turn, reduces opportunities to lead a successful life and further increases the risk of poverty.
-Without effective educational, health, social, tax benefit and employment systems, the risk of poverty is passed from one generation to the next.
-This causes poverty to persist and hence creates more inequality, which can lead to long-term loss of economic productivity from whole groups of society and hamper inclusive and sustainable economic growth.
+Poverty and social exclusion harm lives and limit the opportunities for people to achieve their full potential by affecting their health and well-being and lowering educational outcomes.
+This, in turn, reduces their ability to lead a successful life and further increases the risk of poverty.
+Without effective educational, health, social, tax-benefit and employment systems, the risk of poverty is passed on from one generation to the next.
+This causes poverty to persist, creating more inequality that can lead to the long-term loss of economic productivity from whole groups of society and hamper inclusive and sustainable economic growth.

 Further Eurostat information

 - Smarter, greener, more inclusive - indicators to support the Europe 2020 strategy - 2018 edition (online publication, also downloadable as PDF file